OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/02-multiple-leds.md

 Now that you have all six LEDs plugged in, let's connect a jumper wire from the `-` power rail on the breadboard to a Ground pin on the Omega.
 Since the power rail is connected vertically, what we've done is **connect all of the LED cathodes to the Ground on the Omega using just one pin on the Expansion Dock!**

-Like previously mentioned, it's just six copies of our first experiment together.
+Like previously mentioned, it's just six copies of our first experiment connected to multiple GPIOs.

 The circuit diagram for our first experiment looks like this:
 <!-- // TODO: CIRCUIT DIAGRAM: circuit showing this experiment -->